DorsetDigital/silverstripe-element-faq/README.md

 * Run a `dev/build?flush` to update your project

 # Usage
-Once installed, the quotation will be selectable as an Elemental block.
+Once installed, the FAQ block will be selectable as an Elemental block.

-By default, the module doesn't add any styling, it expects you to do this in your own CSS file
+By default, the module doesn't add any styling, it expects you to do this in your own CSS file.
+It's currently designed to work with, and relies on, Bootstrap 4